-- Somehow, the fielder managed to miss the ball completely.
+- Somehow, the batter managed to miss the ball entirely.

-- I want to get front-row seats at the theatre so we don’t miss a thing.
+- I want to get front-row seats at the theatre so we don’t miss the opening number.

-- At school today, miss told me my spelling is getting better.
+- At school today, miss told me my spelling is improving.

 How Do You Define Miss?